Supermagnum/supermorse-app/README.md

 # SuperMorse App

-# ⛔Moved to https://gitlab.com/supermag-group/supermorse-app   because github could not handle the size of the beta release files.
-Will be readable in 48H
-⛔
-# All text below keept for historical references

-A comprehensive Morse code tutor and HF communication application with Arduino integration and progressive unlocking of features.
+# A comprehensive Morse code tutor and HF communication application with Arduino integration and progressive unlocking of features.

 ## About SuperMorse